-The Board of Directors is currently comprised of six directors, one of which is a non-independent director.
+The Board of Directors is currently comprised of five directors, two of which are non-independent directors.
 A director is "independent" if the director has no direct or indirect material relationship with the Company.
 A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgement.
-The independent members of the Board are Brian Farrell, D. Richard Skeith, Lisa Capparelli, Mark Baynes and Terry Taouss.
-The non-independent director is Paul Rosen, the Company's CEO.
+The independent members of the Board are D. Richard Skeith, Lisa Capparelli, and Ranson Shepherd.
+The non-independent directors are Paul Rosen, the Company's CEO and Brian Farrell, the Company's Interim CFO.